|Name||D marker, Fazan-37|

 |Known counterpart stations|

 The first frequency known to be used by this network was 5292 kHz.
 The first known message on this frequency was heard on November 12, 2011.
 This network had no channel marker until February 11, 2015.
 The first channel marker was a long dash followed by two short tones (like the Morse code character "D"), sometimes with yet another short tone appended (Morse code character "B").
 This marker has proven itself to be unstable, being sometimes heard with 7 or 8 short tones.
 On June 5, 2017, it changed its frequency from 5292 kHz to 3240 kHz.
-On October 3, 2018, it was noticed that the D marker had started being receivable on 6480 kHz, a harmonic of 3240 kHz, which often offers much stronger reception; this harmonic disappeared on November 5.
+On October 3, 2018, it was noticed that the D marker had started being receivable on 6480 kHz, a harmonic of 3240 kHz, which often offered much stronger reception; this harmonic disappeared on November 5.